Home > Drains > The Top 6 Reasons Why Your Toilet Won’t Flush Correctly

 Flushing Mechanism

-This water flow creates pressure that forces the water and waste in the bowl down the drain, through the trap, and into the home’s main sewer line.
-Once the flush is complete, the flapper closes.
-Then, the tank refills with water until the float mechanism is raised, shutting off the water flow.
+As water flows into the toilet bowl, it forces the water in the bowl down the drain and through the drain trap, where it then moves into the home’s main sewer line and flows out of the home.
+Next, the flapper closes, and water refills the tank until the float mechanism is raised and shuts off the water.

 Toilet Bowl